-The MA in social justice and human rights addresses urgent social issues related to human security, labor, migration, children, family, education and the environment.
+The MA degree program in social justice and human rights addresses urgent social issues related to human security, labor, migration, children, family, education and the environment.

 The program requires an internship to be completed domestically or internationally, where students typically work alongside other advocates for social justice to help refugees, migrants, workers, and survivors of violence or human trafficking.

 Students may select from three degree tracks: research, advocacy, or critical trauma studies and social work.
 The research track prepares students for positions as researchers, analysts and advocates in governmental, intergovernmental and nongovernmental agencies.
 The advocacy track prepares students to be leaders in nonprofit, social movement, governmental and intergovernmental organizations.
 The critical trauma studies and social work track prepares students to assist vulnerable people, especially survivors of extreme violence, poverty, war, sex trafficking, human trafficking, gender-based violence, and various forms of marginalization.

 Graduates are also prepared to enter PhD programs.

 JHR 501 Proseminar in Social Justice and Human Rights (3)

 JHR 506 Grant Writing and Development for Social Justice and Human Rights (3)

 JHR 510 Problem-Based Seminar in Social Justice and Human Rights (3)

 JHR 525 Action Research in Social Justice and Human Rights (3)

 Track (9 credit hours)